Daniel Madwed: Early life

+Westhill High School winning several state championships during his years as an underclassman, and after a move to Baltimore graduated Towson High School in 2007.
+Turning sixteen at the early April, 2005 World Championship Trials at the IU Indianapolis Natatorium, he swam for the Sharks Swim Team, and recorded a time of 2:00.15 in the 200 Butterfly, placing third.
+Prior to 2007, he moved to Baltimore, Maryland to train with the North Baltimore Aquatics Club.

+Career highlights

-He swam in the 2005 Maccabiah Games in Jerusalem, Israel.
-He won a gold medal and set a new Maccabiah Games record in the men's 200-meter butterfly.
+He swam in the 2005 Maccabiah Games in Jerusalem, Israel where he won a gold medal and set a new Maccabiah Games record in the men's 200-meter butterfly.

 He competed at the 2006 Pan Pacific Championships in Victoria, British Columbia, and was the youngest American male swimmer at the event.
 He placed 10th in the 200 m butterfly, 15th in the 100 m butterfly, and 15th in the 200 m individual medley.

 In 2007, Madwed competed at the World University Games in Bangkok, where he won a gold medal as a part of the 4 × 200 m freestyle relay, a silver as a part of the 4 × 100 m medley relay, and a bronze in the 200 m butterfly.

+2004-8 Olympic Trials

+Madwed qualified and participated in the 2004 Olympic trials in Long Beach, California, qualifying in his signature event, the 200-meter butterfly.

 At the 2008 US Olympic Trials in Omaha, Nebraska, Madwed placed 5th in the 200 m butterfly and 6th in the 200 m individual medley.
 Madwed also entered the 200 m freestyle, 400 m freestyle, and the 100 m butterfly.
 He did not advance past the preliminaries in those events.

 At the 2009 US National Championships and World Championship Trials, Madwed placed second to Peter Vanderkaay in the 400 m freestyle with a time of 3:47.24, earning a place to compete at the 2009 World Aquatics Championships in Rome.
 At Nationals, Madwed also placed third in the 200 m butterfly final and 7th in the 200 m freestyle preliminaries.
 At the World Championships, Madwed placed ninth in the 400 m freestyle in 3:45.95, barely missing a place in the final.
 Madwed also competed in the preliminaries of the 4 × 200 m freestyle, where he swam the second leg in 1:45.63.
 The US won the gold medal in the final.